 For each row of data, the processRow() method is called.
-Within the method you decode the input and then process the resulting column values.
+The object passed in as an argument contains a full description of the row, including the column names, types, and values, which your client code can iterate over.
 For example: